 I’ve previously covered Seth’s sounds in the article Com Truise Synth Sounds, which concentrated mostly on sounds from his 2017 album, Iteration.
 In that article I wrote a little bit about which hardware synths Seth was using, however there isn’t much info about what he used on the new album.
-To recreate the patches for the article, I’ll use the software synths TAL U-NO-LX, u-he Repro-5 and SEM V & Mini V from the Arturia Collection.
+To recreate the patches for the article, I’ll use the software synths TAL U-NO-LX, u-he Repro-5 and Arturia SEM V & Mini V from the Arturia V Collection.

-Existence Schematic was the first song to be released from Persuasion System, and has a similar vibe to the sound on Iteration.
+Existence Schematic was the first song to be released from Persuasion System and has a similar vibe to the sound on Iteration.
 The song is built around seriously punchy drums, layers of bright synths, and a huge, growling bass.

 The pad patch in this song is a clever one, and uses inverted filter modulation to make the filter close while a chord is held down, and open up when the chord is released.
-I tried programming it on a few different synths, and found Arturia SEM V got the closest to the sound.
+I tried programming it on a few different synths and found that Arturia SEM V got the closest to the sound.
 Leave the filter cutoff at maximum and set the modulation knob to -65%.
 Now set envelope 2’s attack and decay to 2-3 seconds, and sustain to 0.
 Turn on the chorus effect and raise the dry/wet level to 50% to finish the patch.

 Use detuned sawtooth waves and bring the cutoff down to 2300 Hz and raise the modulation so that the filter will be fully open at maximum sustain, then add a release time of 1.50s – 1.75s to both the amplifier and the filter envelopes.
 Now when you release a key, the sound will start to slowly fade out, which allows you to create long, flowing phrases when you play.